one-data-model/ietf108/charter.md

 ## ASDF

-  The objective of the ASDF WG will be to work with OneDM and its contributing organizations and develop SDF to an IETF-quality specification for Thing Interaction and Data Modelling.
+  The objective of the ASDF WG is to develop SDF to an IETF-quality specification for Thing Interaction and Data Modelling, working with experts from OneDM and its contributing organizations.
 On the way to that specification, further functionality requirements will be addressed that emerge in the usage of SDF for model harmonization.